hm-lang/core/proposals/README.md

     * use `A: x` to declare `A` as an instance of type `x`, see [variables](#variables)
     * use `fn(): x` to declare `fn` as returning an instance of type `x`, see [functions](#functions)
     * use `a: y` to declare `a` as a constructor that builds instances of type `y`
+    * while declaring *and defining* something, you can avoid the type if you want the compiler to infer it, e.g., `A := someExpression()`
 * when not declaring things, `:` is not used; e.g., `if` statements do not require a trailing `:` like python
 * `()` for organization and function calls
     * `(W: str = "hello", X: dbl, Y; dbl, Z. dbl)` to declare an argument object type, `W` is an optional field